marklchaves/projectx-clone/_posts/2019-07-07-cloudcannon-versus-wordpress.markdown

 #### Content Editor

 1. CMS editor is slow.
 Takes a few seconds to save a post with no images.
 Seems to hog my CPU.
 Very similar to how slow Divi is and how it chokes my computer resources.
 I ran some performance tests and discovered that the Divi page builder editor actually takes up less CPU.
 I didn't this that was possible\!
 2. I don't see a preview button in the editor.
+I had to publish my draft to see what it would look like.
 3. I don't see a way to create a draft version of a published post.
+In WordPress, you can make draft from a post in one-click.
 4. Ironically enough, I don't see a way to edit HTML/CSS in the CloudCannon editor.
+You have to get out of the content editor and go into the files directory.
+Find the blog post markdown file and bring it up in the code editor.

+#### Where Are The Jekyll Theme Marketplaces?

 Lastly, I don't see an obvious *market* or *store* for Jekyll themes.
 I (luckily) stumbled upon the two themes that I'm using now.